 The case for support should be a self-contained description of the proposed work with relevant background and references and should not depend on additional information such as the inclusion of external links.
-Peer reviewers are advised to base their assessment on the information contained within the application and are under no obligation to access such links (so they should not be used to provide critical information).
+Assessors are advised to base their assessment on the information contained within the application and are under no obligation to access such links (so they should not be used to provide critical information).

-Justification of resources (maximum of two sides of A4)
+Justification of resources (maximum of 2 sides of A4)

-A two-side A4 statement justifying that the resources requested are appropriate to undertake the research project.
-The justification of resources should explain why the resources requested are appropriate for the research proposed, taking into account the nature and complexity of the research proposal.
+A two-side A4 statement justifying that the resources requested are appropriate to undertake the activity described in the case for support.
+The justification of resources should explain why the resources requested are appropriate for the activity proposed, taking into account the nature and complexity of the proposal.
 It should not be simply a list of the resources required, as this is already given in the Je-S form.
 Where you do not provide explanation for an item that requires justification, it will be cut from any grant made.

 Proposals which include co-investigators from third sector organisations that are deemed not to engage in economic activity must provide evidence of this status within the Justification of Resources statement.